soapbox-pub/rebased/docs/API/differences_in_mastoapi_responses.md

 - `show_role`: boolean, nullable, true when the user wants his role (e.g admin, moderator) to be shown
 - `no_rich_text` - boolean, nullable, true when html tags are stripped from all statuses requested from the API
-- `discoverable`: boolean, true when the user allows discovery of the account in search results and other services.
+- `discoverable`: boolean, true when the user allows external services (search bots) etc. to index / list the account (regardless of this setting, user will still appear in regular search results)
 - `actor_type`: string, the type of this account.

 ## Conversations